cmbant/CAMB/docs/source/index.rst

     pip install -e ./CAMB [--user]

 You will need ifort or gfortran 6 or higher installed (and on your path) to compile; see :ref:`fortran-compilers` for compiler installation details if needed.
-A compiled library for Windows is also provided, and is used if no gfortran installation is found on Windows machines.
 If you have gfortran installed, "python setup.py make" will build the Fortran library on all systems (including Windows without directly using a Makefile), and can be used to update a source installation after changes or pulling an updated version.

+The standard pip installation includes binary pre-compiled code, so no need for a Fortran compiler (unless you want to use custom sources/symbolic compilation features).
 Anaconda users can also install from conda-forge, best making a new clean environment using::

-  conda create -n camb -c conda-forge python=3.9 camb activate camb
+  conda create -n camb -c conda-forge python=3.11 camb activate camb

-with no need for a Fortran compiler (unless you want to use custom sources/symbolic compilation features).
 Check that conda installs the latest version, if not try installing in a new clean conda environment as above.